bowenyu066/bowenyu066.github.io/_posts/2025-12-09-multilingual-math-reasoning.md

 ### 2.1 Efficient Processing of Fixed Representations

 The quadratic cost of self-attention has led to many architectural tricks for cutting compute while keeping performance.
 A major line of work focuses on sparse attention, as in Longformer [^1] and BigBird [^2].
 These models replace full attention with a mix of local windows, a few global tokens, and some random connections.
-This brings the complexity down from $$O(n^2)$$ toward $$O(n)$$ while still allowing information to move across the entire context.
+This brings the complexity down from $O(n^2)$ toward $O(n)$ while still allowing information to move across the entire context.
 In practice, these ideas extend context length by about 4–8× on the same hardware and give noticeable gains on long-document tasks [^2].

 Other approaches reduce the number of tokens as the model runs.
 In vision transformers, Token Merging (ToMe) [^3] repeatedly merges similar tokens across layers, speeding up inference without any task-specific finetuning.
 Joint Token Pruning and Squeezing [^4] pushes this further by folding information from dropped tokens into the ones that remain, rather than discarding it.
 These results make a clear point: not all tokens matter equally.
 In some setups, cutting 95% of tokens only costs under 1% accuracy [^5].

-Linear-attention variants take a different route, approximating the softmax kernel so attention can be computed with associative matrix multiplications, again bringing complexity closer to $$O(n)$$ [^6].
+Linear-attention variants take a different route, approximating the softmax kernel so attention can be computed with associative matrix multiplications, again bringing complexity closer to $O(n)$ [^6].
 Across all of these methods, the input sequence is assumed fixed, and the goal is to process it more efficiently.
 This leaves open the question of whether we can instead redesign the representation itself to be more efficient.

 ### 2.2 Compact Representations Across Domains
 A separate line of work asks whether we can encode the same information more compactly before it ever reaches the transformer.